Trump-Xi meet, Iran tension to overshadow G20 summit in Japan

 Publicly, Chinese officials say the trade war’s effects are controllable and they are in no hurry to reach a deal.

-Many in Beijing hope the prospect of the 2020 U.S. election campaign could deter Trump from trade measures that risk upsetting farmers and businesses among his voter base.
+Many in Beijing hope the 2020 U.S. election campaign could deter Trump from further trade measures that risk upsetting farmers and businesses.

 “Right now we feel, actually, that we have more stamina than the U.S. side,” said Liang Ming, a trade expert at the Chinese commerce ministry’s Academy of International Trade and Economic Cooperation.